Sustainable Homes Professional (SHP)

-- distinguish themselves from other building professionals using marketing strategies and support provided by Earth Advantage Institute
+- Distinguish themselves from other building professionals using marketing strategies and support provided by Earth Advantage

-- clearly communicate Passive House and Net Zero techniques when speaking with anyone from a customer to a Passive House Consultant
+- Clearly communicate Passive House and Zero energy techniques when speaking with anyone from a customer to a Passive House Consultant

-- utilize their hands-on final project to put principles into practice over the course of 6 months using a real-life examples
+- Utilize a hands-on final project to put principles into practice applying real-life examples

-- easily refer to their SHP Manual and Resource Guide, as well as the course textbooks during future projects
+- Have access to SHP Manual and Resource Guide, as well as the course textbooks during future projects

-- take advantage of discounts on other Earth Advantage Institute courses and events
+- Take advantage of discounts on other Earth Advantage courses and events

 Is the course approved for continuing education units?